Spin the black circle: horizon absorption on non-circular, planar binary black hole dynamics: EOB dynamics

 \subsubsection{Spins}

-Figs.~\ref{fig:chi-06_spinflux},~\ref{fig:chi03_spinflux} and~\ref{fig:chi09_spinflux} display the results for the angular momentum flux in equal-mass systems with $\chi_1 = \chi_2 \in \left\{-0.6, 0.3, 0.9\right\}$.
-We plot specifically the rate of change of the primary \ac{bh}'s spin, but $\dot{S}_1 = \dot{S}_2$ if $q=1$ in an equal-spin binary.
+Figs.~\ref{fig:chi-06_spinflux},~\ref{fig:chi03_spinflux} and~\ref{fig:chi09_spinflux} display the results for the angular momentum flux in equal-mass systems with $\chi_1 = \chi_2 \in \left\{-0.6, 0.3, 0.9\right\}$. \footnote{In the following, we will always use the symbols $\chi_{1,2}$ to refer to each BH's \textit{initial} mass-rescaled spin, which, as mentioned, remains constant throughout the evolution of the orbit as we are not incorporating the horizon fluxes in a fully consistent way in the EOB model.} In each block, the top plot is the instantaneous flux $\dot{\hS}$, while the bottom plot is the cumulative spin variation found by integrating the flux:

+we perform the integration using {\tt scipy}'s implementation of the trapezoidal rule.
+The figures focus specifically on the primary \ac{bh}'s spin, but $\dot{\hS}_1 = \dot{\hS}_2$ if $q=1$ in an equal-spin binary.
 Below, we summarize the main properties of each analytical model.

 \begin{enumerate} \item The \ac{lo} flux peaks at periastron, while remaining extremely small before and after.
-The sign of the flux is opposite to the spin's: positive spin \acp{bh} thus lose angular momentum to the system, while negative spin \acp{bh} absorb it, decreasing the magnitudes of $S_{1,2}$.
+The sign of the flux is opposite to the spin's: positive spin \acp{bh} thus lose angular momentum to the system, while negative spin \acp{bh} absorb it, decreasing the magnitudes of $\hS_{1,2}$.
 Notably, for initially non-spinning \acp{bh}, the flux is identically zero at this order.

 \item Starting at \ac{nlo}, we start to see deviations from the expectations formed through the study of quasicircular systems, as for sufficiently high initial energies the angular momentum flux changes sign with respect to its \ac{lo} when the \acp{bh} are far apart (compare the top and bottom left panels in each of Figs.~\ref{fig:chi-06_spinflux}, ~\ref{fig:chi03_spinflux}, and~\ref{fig:chi09_spinflux}).
 This is due to the large, negative $O\left(c^{-2}\right)$ term proportional to the radial momentum in Eq.~\eqref{eq:tidal-eob-S}, representing a novel finding of our generic noncircular expressions.
-The signs of the peak flux and the final cumulative change in $S_1$ are not affected by this; the inversion is confined to times before and after closest approach, when the \acp{bh} have high radial velocity.
+The signs of the peak flux and the final cumulative change in $\hS_1$ are not affected by this; the inversion is confined to times before and after closest approach, when the \acp{bh} have high radial velocity.
 Similar to the \ac{lo} fluxes, also at \ac{nlo} the expressions vanish for initially non-spinning systems.

 \item Moving on to the \ac{nnlo} models, the quasicircular versions behave similarly to each other, with the one with $x$ in its leading term predicting a slightly larger effect.
 Each finds a flux opposite the \ac{bh} spin's sign, except when the superradiance prefactor enforces a sign change around periastron if the orbital frequency exceeds the \ac{bh}'s horizon frequency, which, for any spin, only happens along sufficiently energetic orbits (in Fig.~\ref{fig:chi03_spinflux}, only for the highest value of $\eo$; in Fig.~\ref{fig:chi09_spinflux}, not even then).